Lafayette Weekly

 Below you will find hotel room availability in Lafayette Parish for people affected by flooding and for 1st responders looking for housing.
 The list below will be updated throughout the week as we have updates.
 See below for the hotel listing.

 The Louisiana Department of Health Region 4 serves the Acadia, Evangeline, Iberia, Lafayette, St. Landry, St. Martin, and Vermillion parishes.
-Their offices are located at 825 Kaliste Saloom Road, BW 3, Suite 100 and can be reached by calling (337) 262-5311.
+Its offices are located at 825 Kaliste Saloom Road, BW 3, Suite 100, and you can reach them by calling (337) 262-5311.
 Please use the quick links below to access the health information you need.

 211/232-HELP provides information, education and referral services to help those in crisis return to being healthy and productive members of the community and to empower and strengthen individuals and families by connecting those in need with community and social services that address their needs.